Student Handbook 2014-2015

 Transfer students wishing to be a part of the Law School's Advocacy Program can email the Director of Advocacy for information about tryouts.
 Moot court tryouts begin at the end of August and mock trial tryouts begin in September.
 An informational meeting will take place during the first week of fall classes.

-Students in good standing at a law school approved by the ABA may be admitted to the Law School as visiting students.
+Students in good standing at an ABA-approved law school may be admitted as visiting students.
 Admission is granted for one academic term at a time.
 Law School students seeking visiting status at other law schools must obtain permission from the Associate Dean for Academic Affairs.
 Petitions to be a visiting student elsewhere must include an explanation of the reasons for the visit.

 Part 3 SPECIAL EDUCATIONAL OPPORTUNITIES